-Write a sales-boosting landing page for your info product
+How to write a landing page to sell your info product

 Info products are in their heyday since they are an excellent way to generate passive income.